PythonCharmers/python-future/docs/faq.rst

 Which versions of Python does ``python-future`` support?
 --------------------------------------------------------

-Python 2.7, and 3.4+ only.
+Python 2.6 and 3.3+ only.
+Python 2.7 and Python 3.4+ are preferred.

-Python 2.7 introduced many important forward-compatibility features (such as import hooks, ``b'...'`` literals and ``__future__`` definitions) that greatly reduce the maintenance burden for single-source Py2/3 compatible code. ``future`` leverages these features and aims to close the remaining gap between Python 3 and 2.7.
+You may be able to use Python 2.6 but writing Py2/3 compatible code is not as easy.
+Python 2.7 introduced many important forward-compatibility features (such as import hooks, ``b'...'`` literals and ``__future__`` definitions) that greatly reduce the maintenance burden for single-source Py2/3 compatible code.
+``future`` leverages these features and aims to close the remaining gap between Python 3 and 2.7.

 Do you support Pypy?